New campgrounds, facilities increase revenue by 15% at SC parks - South Carolina Radio Network

 And that means giving the park’s visitors what they want.

-“The more businesslike we can be in our approach to managing our parks, the less of a burden it can be when it comes to our taxpayers and what we’ve found is our model is very effective” said Gaines.
+“The more business-like we can be in our approach to managing our parks, the less of a burden it can be when it comes to our taxpayers and what we’ve found is our model is very effective” said Gaines.